QTM 385 - Experimental Methods

 • How do social networks affect the spread of behaviour?

-• Do tight-knit or loose-knit networks facilitate the spread of behaviour?
+• Do tight-knit or loose-knit networks facilitate the spread of social behaviour?

 • Clustered networks can spread behaviour more quickly than random networks because they have more connections and reinforce each other